barbaraisabelvieira/blogposts/_pages/about.md

 ---

 Working as a Security engineer or Cryptography consultant somewhere in the world.

-I love software, application security, applied crypto and privacy engineering.
+I love software, application security, applied crypto(graphy) and privacy engineering.

 I hate when people tell me I'm not capable of something.

-This my blogging platform.

 ---